Dance is the number one exercise for slowing down aging process- backed by science.

 According to Dr. Rehfeld,

 Everyone deserves to live a healthy and independent life; physical activity is one of the key factors which contribute to this but it also comes with its risks too.
-Dance, on the other hand, is rather a powerful tool which helps strengthen our body and mind especially when we are old.
+Dance, on the other hand, is rather a powerful tool that helps strengthen our body and mind especially when we are old.

 So, turn on the music and get the feet moving!
 Happy dancing, folks.